 The Anthony School was founded in 1944 by Allen and Jeanne Anthony with just one Kindergarten class.
 The Anthony School is a non-profit organization which does not discriminate on the basis of religion, race, ethnic origin, gender, disability, or any other consideration unrelated to education.

 Anthony's curriculum is academically accelerated in all grade levels.
+We balance accelerated curriculum with age-appropriate expectations.

 Early Childhood Curriculum